publishpress/PublishPress-Blocks/readme.txt

 = I don't see the new buttons or new tools in Advanced Gutenberg =
 1. Make sure the plugin is activated
 2. Make sure that an edition profile is linked to your account for example if you're in admin user role make sure that an edition profile is setup to be loaded for admins
+3. Advanced Gutenberg is pretty well integrated with native Gutenberg, some blocks are new some other are original Gutenberg blocks but supercharged by new features

 == Screenshots ==

 1. Profile edition with edition tool selection
 1. Attribute profiles to user or user roles
-1. Add lightbox to Gutenberg gallery images
+1. Testimonial and counter blocks
 1. Custom CSS applied to Gutenberg paragraph blocks
-1. Summary with anchors based on gutenberg headers
+1. Summary with anchors based on Gutenberg headers

 == Changelog ==